 A1.
-The final regulations generally are effective for policy years beginning on or after July 1, 2012.** Thus, if your policy year begins on June 1st, the final regulations will apply to your student health insurance plan on June 1, 2013.
-The medical loss ratio amendments are effective for all student health insurance plans as of January 1, 2013 regardless of the policy year.
+The final regulations generally became effective for policy years beginning on or after July 1, 2012.
+The medical loss ratio amendments became effective for all student health insurance plans as of January 1, 2013 regardless of the policy year.
 Grandfathering rules are effective for individual health insurance policies in effect on March 23, 2010; however, policy changes such as increases in coinsurance, elimination of benefits or significant increases in co-payments or cost-sharing will cause a loss of grandfathered status.
-Any coverage in which a student is newly enrolled after March 23, 2010 is non-grandfathered and subject to the ACA requirements applicable to student health insurance plans under the final regulations.
+Any coverage in which a student was newly enrolled after March 23, 2010 is non-grandfathered and subject to the ACA requirements applicable to student health insurance plans under the final regulations.

 A2.
 Not all health insurance coverage offered to students is included in the definition of "student health insurance coverage."
 The final regulations define student health insurance coverage as a type of individual health insurance coverage for ACA purposes if it is provided pursuant to a written agreement between an institution of higher education (as defined in the Higher Education Act of 1965) and a health insurance issuer, and provided to students enrolled in that institution and their dependents, that meet the following conditions:

 - Does not make health insurance coverage available other than in connection with enrollment as a student (or a dependent of a student) in the institution;